-(b) (c)

-Fig. 8.
-Fissure manual correction procedure. (a) Fissures before correction, the blue region is the corrected region. (b) Fissures after correction. (c) The interface for operating correction.

 Conclusions and Discussions

 In this paper, we present an automatic pulmonary lobar segmentation method combined with some manual interaction.
 The result shows that our segmentation method can perform well on CT images of normal subjects and get a relative accurate result for most of the IPF abnormal subjects.
 In the future work, a statistical shape model dataset could be developed.
 The dataset could contain different kinds of statistical model for different ages, sexes, lung volume or diseases, since it can help us prediction a more accurate ROI for the future fissure detection.
 Meanwhile, the method need to be assessed on more diseased subjects and be improved combined with the disease characteristic of these images.
 A user-friendly interaction and more time-saving programming is also a key point in the future study.